wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 </table>

-## Browser Profiles
+## PROTIP: Browser Profiles

-When you're switching among different Azure accounts, you are returned to the last account used.
-So you'll need to sign off and back again to use another account.
-That's a hassle.

-Azure knows your account because it stored a "cookie" in your browser.

-PROTIP: Use browser profiles, one for each email.
+Azure saves the account you're on in the browser "cookie" so that when you return you'll see the last account used.

+However, if you switch among different accounts on the same browser, that's a hassle.

+The solution is to use different <strong>browser profiles</strong>, one for each account (email).

 Click the avatar at the upper-right corner to create a different profile for each Azure account:

    * <a href="#MSAccount">Learn account</a> using your personal email (such as at gmail.com).
    * Account using your Visual Studio benefit (using your work email)